radishmouse/responsive-web-demo/README.md

 # What are three ways of handling Responsive Images?

 - #1.
 Background images in CSS (background-size: cover)
 - #2.
-Use srcset to specify different images for different resolutions
+Use `srcset` to specify different images for different resolutions
 - #3.
-Use <picture> for differently cropped images
+Use `<picture>` for differently cropped images

+# When should I use `srcset`?

+For providing different resultions of the same images.

+# When should I use `<picture>`?

+When the designer wants different images to appear for different sized screens.